CesMak/microflack_admin/README.md

   + if i set it HOST_IP_ADDRESS=192. --> 0.0.0.0/stats will work
 * diffrence between HOST_IP_ADDRESS and MICROFLACK_IP
 * ERROR 1045 (28000): Access denied for user 'root'@'172.17.0.1' (using password: YES)
+  + you have to delete mysql-data-dir and wheels folder!
+  + if you delete wheels all has to be build again why?!
 * problem: eventlet 0.29.1 requires dnspython<2.0.0,>=1.15.0, but you'll have dnspython 2.0.0 which is incompatible.
 * ask question on scaling: multiple workers!!!
 * only one service can run outside docker at a time... (why?)
+* what type of confd version is used?
+0.11.0 (2015) - can I use a newer version without any risk?
+* why did you use haproxy?
+* why do the services all use different common package within its requirements see requirements.txt of the diffrent files?
+* how to configure gunicorn for multiple workers?
+* why is socketio used so diffrently in ui?
+I would have used it like .... (got always problems with that usage)

 # TODO
+* teste die app in production mode!!! -> haProxy genauer anschauen!
+* schau dir logspout an wie man hier messages anzeigt!
+* und schau dir an wie das nun funktionieren würde den aktuellen service
+* und den aktuellen lokalen neuen service hochzuladen

 * How is data stored in states (in g, sessions?)
 * include rooms and broadcast
 * what is mflogs